-2.1 The application submitted seeks planning permission for the construction of 1no. two-bedroom detached bungalow.
+2.1 The application submitted seeks planning permission for the construction of 2no. two-bedroom detached bungalows.
+The bungalows are identical in footprint, with both plots mirroring one another.
 The measurements of the proposed bungalow are set out in the following table (Table 1):

 Proposed Bungalow

 Metres Feet

 Ridge c.4.2 c.13.8

-Eaves c.2.25 c.7.4
+Eaves c.2.5 c.8.2

 Width c.9.0 c.29.5

 Depth c.11.6 c.38